 One of the well-known religious centres in Kullu, Hanogi Mata Temple is a tiny little mandir, perched on top of a small hill.
 Like any other sacred shrine or temple in the Kullu Manali area, the Hanogi Mata Temple also finds itself a picture-perfect backdrop.
 Watching over valleys from the top of a hill, the temple dedicated to Hindu Goddess Mata Hanogi, has a stream running down below, creating the perfect scenery for a religious and sacred structure.

 One of the most offbeat places in Himachal Pradesh, Prashar Lake is a crystal clear water body situated about 50 km north of Mandi, with a three-storied pagoda-like temple dedicated to the sage Prashar.
-The lake is located at the height of 2730 m above sea level with deep blue waters and holds a saintly position there.
 Bounded by mighty Dhauladhar ranges in Kullu Valley, the place is full of mystic charm.
-It is surrounded by snow-topped peaks and looks down on the fast flowing river Beas.
 Its lush green valleys, interspersed with rivers and lakes offer one of the most scenic and enjoyable trekking experiences.

 Naggar is an unexplored and modest town in the Kullu district, which will give you all the time to leisurely walk around, rest and rejuvenate amongst mountains, valleys, lush greenery and the River Beas flowing in much proximity.
 There isn't much to do here and Naggar comes with little on its list of must visit areas.
-Hence, this one hill station lets you enjoy your break the way you want to.
-One can also enjoy trekking and camping in the area.
 There is also a hot water spring to visit here.